Manhattan skyline at dusk seen from across the East River with the Empire State Building lit

 9.6Location

-Why for business — 1 Hotel Brooklyn Bridge opened in 2017 in DUMBO at the eastern foot of the Brooklyn Bridge, with the entire Manhattan-skyline directly across the East River.
-Two hundred and ninety-four rooms, every one sustainably-designed (the building uses reclaimed wood and stone throughout, …
+Why for business: 1 Hotel Brooklyn Bridge opened in 2017 in DUMBO at the eastern foot of the Brooklyn Bridge, with the entire Manhattan-skyline directly across the East River.
+Two hundred and ninety-four rooms, every one sustainably-designed (the building uses reclaimed wood and stone throughout), and the skyline view does the evening entertaining.

 Lotte New York Palace